vjayaramrh/cp4na/odf_operator/README.md

 ## General Notes
-These YAML files represent the installation files to setup/install OpenShift Data Foundation 4.10 operator and its storage cluster instance on an existing OCP 4.10 cluster.
+These YAML files represent the installation files to setup/install OpenShift Data Foundation 4.9+ operator and its storage cluster instance on an existing OCP 4.x cluster.
 Certain storage parameters have been fine-tuned to suit the requirements of the IBM CP4NA operator.

-The YAML files were created by referring the installation guide [here](https://access.redhat.com/articles/5692201).
+These files include the following:
+- Namespace, operator group and subscription creation for the local storage operator.
+- Worker node labelling for local volume discovery.
+- Local volume discovery creation.
+- Creation of local volume set.
+- Namespace, operator group and subscription creation for the ODF operator.
+- Creation of the storage system resource.
+- Creation of the storage cluster resource.
+- Default storage class setting.

+## Ansible Implementation
+These YAML files have been fine tuned to be referred and run within Ansible if the user decides to install the ODF operator using Ansible.
+Within these YAML files, there might be key values with the pattern `{{ variable_name }}` which are essentially values that are plugged in through Ansible.
+If the user wants to run and apply these files manually, replace the key value patters with appropriate values before running them.
+Users can also follow the installation guide [here](https://access.redhat.com/articles/5692201).

 ## Testing and Verification